PlatosCodes/Desserted/README.md

 - **sqlc**: Generating type-safe Go code from SQL.

 ### Deployment
-- **Initial Testing**: Deployed on Heroku for the beta version, ensuring cost-effectiveness and ease of setup.
+- **Initial Testing**: Deployed on AWS free tier for the beta version, ensuring cost-effectiveness and ease of setup.
 - **Full Version**: Planned deployment on AWS for scalability and robustness to handle a larger user base.

-### Contributing
-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](/tags).

 ## Authors
 - Alexander Merola - *Initial work* - [PlatosCodes](https://github.com/yourprofile)